A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Reduction to linearizable singularities of mixed or balanced type

 \subsection{Linearizability of conformal vector fields}

 It is well known that, in the neighborhood of a singular point, any Killing field is linear in exponential coordinates.
-This linearizability property, however, generally fails for conformal vector fields.
-Although some techniques are available to study such fields near a singularity, there is currently no classification of their possible local normal forms.
-The situation becomes much simpler when one deals with real-analytic structures.
-In this case, non-linearizability occurs only in the conformally flat case (and then Lie theory provides the list of possible normal forms).
-More precisely:
+A vector field $Y$ is \emph{linearizable} on a neighborhood $U$ of a singularity $p$ if there are coordinates on $U$ in which the flow $\{ \varphi^t_Y \}$ equals the linear flow $\{ D_p \varphi^t_Y \}$, where defined.
+Linearizability generally fails for conformal vector fields.
+Although some techniques are available to study such fields near a singularity, there is currently no classification of their possible local normal forms in the smooth setting.

+In the real-analytic case, the situation is simplified: non-linearizability occurs only in the conformally flat case, and then the list of possible normal forms are those of local conformal flows on Minkowski space, which can be calculated with Lie theory.
+The following key result reduces the proof of Theorem~\ref{thm.local.lichnerowicz} to the case in which $Y$ is linearizable around every singularity.

-\begin{theorem}[\cite{fm.champsconfs}, Thm~1.2] Let $(M,g)$ be a real-analytic Lorentzian manifold of dimension at least $3$.
-Let $X$ be a local conformal vector field admitting a singularity $x$.
-If $(M,g)$ is not conformally flat, then $X$ is linearizable in a neighborhood of $x$. \end{theorem}
+\begin{theorem} (\cite[Thm 1.2]{fm.champsconfs}) Let $(M,g)$ be a connected, real-analytic Lorentzian manifold of dimension $\geq 3$.
+Let $Y$ be a local conformal vector field vanishing at $p \in M$.
+If $(M,g)$ is not conformally flat, then $Y$ is linearizable in a neighborhood of $p$. \end{theorem}

-This result will be key in proving Theorem~\ref{thm.local.lichnerowicz}, since under the assumptions of that theorem we may always assume that conformal vector fields are linearizable around their singularities.
+Linearizable conformal vector fields are locally homothetic.
+It is likely that this fact already appears in the literature, but we do not know a reference, thus we provide a short proof.

+\begin{lemma} Let $(M,g)$ be a semi-Riemannian manifold, and $Y$ a conformal vector field vanishing at $p \in M$.
+Assume that $Y$ is linearizable in a neighborhood $U$ of $p$, and that the conformal distortion of $Y$ at $p$ is $a$.
+Then there exists $h \in [\left. g\right|_U]$ for which $Y$ is homothetic with distortion $a$, that is, $L_Y h = 2 a h$. \end{lemma}